brave/browser-laptop/docs/linuxInstall.md

 # Linux install instructions

+## Snap

+Install <project> in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

+    snap install brave --beta

+Installing a snap is very quick.
+Snaps are secure.
+They are isolated with all of their dependencies.
+Snaps also auto update when a new version is released.

 **NOTE**: _If you experience a problem with dependencies while installing, you may want to try installing `git` using the package manager for your distro._